-In 1877, he was invited to the Reunion of the Free Soldiers of 1848 and there is a copy of a handwritten confirmation of his acceptance to the invitation.
+In 1877, he was invited to the Reunion of the Free Soldiers of 1848 and a copy of his handwritten confirmation of acceptance to the invitation.

 John Botume Jr died on 9 June 1892, in Melson MA, from complications with diabetes.
 He was buried with Masonic Honours.